-- 1. Within one week of observing the suspected violation or being notified of a suspected violation, the instructor must attempt to meet with the student to discuss the suspected violation, sanctions, and the appeal process. - 2.
+- Within one week of observing the suspected violation or being notified of a suspected violation, the instructor must attempt to meet with the student to discuss the suspected violation, sanctions, and the appeal process. - 2.
 The instructor will present the evidence of the violation (maintaining the privacy of other students when possible) and allow the student to explain their behavior. - 3.
 After meeting with the student(s), if the instructor determines that a violation of academic honesty policy took place, they will file the official Academic Honesty Incident Report Form with recommended sanctions in line with the policy (see below). - 4.
-The Assistant/Associate Vice President of Academic Affairs (AVPAA) will review the report and consider previous violations in the student's record.
-After consultation with the instructor, the AVPAA will then determine the tier level of the offense.
-The AVPAA will then submit a formal letter establishing the tier of the offense to: i) the student, ii) the Registrar to be put in the student's academic record, iii), the instructor, and iv) if the sanctions include penalties beyond changes to the course grade to the Provost.
+A designee of the Provost will review the report and consider previous violations in the student's record.
+After consultation with the instructor, the designee will then determine the tier level of the

+- offense and submit a formal letter establishing the tier of the offense to: i) the student, ii), the instructor, and iii) if the sanctions include penalties beyond changes to the course grade to the Provost.
 This process should be completed within one week of receiving the Academic Honesty Report. - 5.
-Upon receiving the AVPAA's response, the instructor will impose any sanctions in the class consistent with the AVPAA's determination of the tier of the offense.
+Upon receiving this response, the instructor will impose any sanctions in the class consistent with the tier of the offense.
 The instructor will notify the student via official Heidelberg email of those sanctions.
 Instructors must also notify students that they have the option of appealing the sanction to the UAPC (for undergraduates) or GSC (for graduates).
-Appeals must be filed within one calendar week of receiving the instructor's sanction via the Appeal of Academic Honesty Violation form (https://secure.heidelberg.edu/node/31).
+Appeals must be filed within one calendar week of receiving the instructor's sanction via the Appeal of Academic Honesty Violation form (https://inside.heidelberg.edu/appeal-academic-honesty-violation).